JLESC/jlesc.github.io/_projects/reducing_communication_sparse.md

 The work resulted in presentations at the 7th JLESC Workshop in July, 2017, along with presentation of multigrid and sparse-matrix multiplication results at SC17 and Copper Mountain Multigrid (2017) and Copper Mountain Multigrid (2018).
 In addition, the main code Raptor, was released as open source.

+Grigori (INRIA) serves on Bienz's thesis committee; Bienz is expected to finish in 2018.

 The next steps include completing contention modeling.

 ## Visits and meetings